Hack4Eugene/hack-4-cause-2019-plan/README.md

 # Hack4cause 2019 Planning
-Thanks for visiting the Hack4cause 2019 Planning Repo for tech mentors.
+Thanks for visiting the Hack4cause 2019 Planning Repo for tech volunteers.
 We're glad you are here :tada:

 ### The purpose of the repo is to collaborate on the current hack and serve as a template for the tech side of future hacks.